Can Dogs Have Autism?

 Is it possible for a dog to be autistic?
 Suffer from ADHD or Asperger’s?

-Are these apparent behaviours genetic or created by other influences after the individual is born?
+Are these apparent behaviours congenital in other words genetic, or created by other influences after the individual is born?

-This article will hopefully answer all these questions.
+This article will hopefully answer all these questions and give you some idea what autism looks like in dogs.

 I would not have considered what I was seeing as autistic if I hadn’t had an interest in human psychology, including ASD (Autistic Spectrum Disorder)